1jour1vin

 Wine rated (2026 guide) 89/100

-Rated estate (2026 guide) Selected (Please note that this guide is a ranking and, as such, all the estates listed in it, even those without stars, represent, in our opinion, the excellence of French production.)
+Rated estate (2026 guide) Selected (Please note that this guide is a ranking, and as such, all the estates listed here—even those without a star—represent, in our view, the pinnacle of French winemaking.)

-About wine:
+About the wine:

 About the estate:

-LVMH is the most powerful player in Champagne in terms of the size of its vineyards (around 1,200 hectares, only a quarter of its needs!) and the distribution of its brands (Moët, Veuve Clicquot, Ruinart, Krug, Mercier).
-Within this galaxy, Moët is the world's best-selling champagne, with Brut Impérial as its flagship product, accounting for 85% of its production.
-Under the leadership of the excellent cellar master Benoît Gouez, Moët demonstrates impressive consistency in terms of the volumes produced.
-These creamy wines, with their toasted and citrus notes, reassure consumers wherever they are in the world.
-Alongside Brut Imperial, the house produces Grand Vintage wines that gain in definition and depth with each passing vintage.
+LVMH is the most powerful player in the Champagne region, thanks to the size of its vineyards (approximately 1,200 hectares, just a quarter of its needs!) and the reach of its brands (Moët, Veuve Clicquot, Ruinart, Krug, Mercier).
+Within this portfolio, Moët is the world’s best-selling champagne, with the Brut Impérial as its flagship, accounting for 85% of its production.
+Under the leadership of the excellent cellar master Benoît Gouez, Moët demonstrates impressive consistency given the volumes produced.
+These creamy wines, with their toasty and citrusy notes, reassure consumers wherever they are in the world.
+Alongside Brut Impérial, the house produces Grand Vintages that gain in definition and depth with each passing vintage.

 James Suckling